temporalio/edu-appdatasec-go-code/exercises/codec-server/README.md

 ## Part A: Configure a Codec Server to Use Your Data Converter

-1. First, you'll review a barebones Codec Server implementation in Go, and make the necessary changes to integrate the custom data converter from Exercise 1.
+1. First, you'll review a barebones Codec Server implementation in Go, and make the necessary changes to integrate the Custom Data Converter from Exercise 1.
    Examine the `main.go` file in the `codec-server` subdirectory.
 This file contains a complete HTTP server implementation using the Go standard library.
    It listens on endpoints at `/{namespace}/encode` and `/{namespace}/decode` as expected by the Temporal CLI, Web UI, and SDKs, and contains stubs for OIDC and CORS enablement.
 These are the baseline requirements for a Temporal Codec Server, which can be implemented using standard HTTP functionality in any language of your choosing.
+Temporal Codec Servers need, at minimum, one additional configuration detail before they can be deployed from sample code.
-2. Temporal Codec Servers need, at minimum, one additional configuration detail before they can be deployed from sample code.
    Specifically, Codec Servers need to import the Converter logic from your own application, and then map the Converter logic on a per-Namespace basis.
 Edit the `import()` block at the top of `codec-server/main.go` to import the rest of your application as a Go module named `temporalconverters`.
 Don't forget that you can import Go modules from GitHub URLs.
-3. Next, create an array named `codecs` in the `main()` function of `codec-server/main.go`.
+2. Next, create an array named `codecs` in the `main()` function of `codec-server/main.go`.
 Keys should be Namespace strings.
 Values should be of the type `converter.PayloadCodec`.
 By default, you only need to assign the `default` Namespace to `{temporalconverters.NewPayloadCodec()}` from this example.
-4. After making these additions, you should have a functioning Codec Server, integrated with your application logic.
+3. After making these additions, you should have a functioning Codec Server, integrated with your application logic.
 Again, everything else in here is configured as generically as possible — note that this example Codec Server listens on port 8081, which is usually used in testing configurations — but